RichardBradley/liquibase.github.com/community/index.md

 The Liquibase source is hosted at [https://github.com/liquibase/liquibase](https://github.com/liquibase/liquibase).
 Code submissions should go through the standard GitHub pull request system.
 For more information, see the [developer documentation](../development/index.html)

-## Project Lead ##
+## Benevolent Dictator for Life ##

-You can email the Nathan Voxland, Liquibase creator and project lead at nathan.voxland@liquibase.org
+You can email the Nathan Voxland, Liquibase creator and project lead at nathan.voxland@liquibase.org or on twitter at @nvoxland

 ## Commercial training and support ##